In the UK there is no shortage of wind. Even the typical British Summer actively helps us to harvest this clean renewable energy.

 A 6kW pole-mounted system costs around £30,000

 A well made and well maintained wind turbine will last between 20 to 25 years, but regular maintenance checks should be carried out to ensure that the system is running efficiently.
-The turbine inverter (which converts the DC current produced by the turbine into AC current that most household appliances use) will need replacing at some stage, and off-grid systems will probably need new batteries every 6 to 10 years.
+The turbine inverter (which converts the DC current produced by the turbine into AC current that most household appliances use) will probably need replacing at some stage.

 Due to permitted development rights it is now possible in some cases to have domestic wind turbines installed without the need for planning permission as long as specific limits and conditions are met.
 In some cases planning permission will be required and it is recommended in all cases to first approach the local planning authority to determine regulations for the area.

-Small-scale Wind Turbine installations qualify for the Feed-In-Tariff Scheme, which is a tax-free payment that you receive for generating electricity, whether you use it at home or export it to the grid.
-If you’re interested in installing a Wind Turbine or are just seriously curious, please complete the FREE CAL BACK form below and request a FREE Renewable Energy Assessment or alternatively you can contact the Energy Saving Grants Team on 0330 223 0333
+If you’re interested in installing a Wind Turbine or are just seriously curious, please complete the FREE CALL BACK form below or alternatively you can contact the Energy Saving Grants Team on 0330 223 0333

 FREE CALL BACK